WalletScrutiny/WalletScrutinyCom/_android/org.freewallet.lite.android.md

 providerReddit:

 redirect_from:
-  - /lite/
-  - /org.freewallet.lite.android/
-  - /posts/2019/11/lite/
-  - /posts/org.freewallet.lite.android/
 ---

+**Update 2021-05-25**: This app is not on the Play Store anymore.
+The app's website links to [this Freewallet](/android/mw.org.freewallet.app/) now.

-**Update**: This wallet shares no source code but was categorized as too small, which makes it irrelevant for some listings.
+**Update 2019-11-29**: This wallet shares no source code but was categorized as too small, which makes it irrelevant for listings.

 In their description they claim